Article updated March 2022 to reflect evolving trends and conditions.

 2022 will be a year of choice.
 Do you choose to focus your own company on providing a high-value last mile delivery service – or do you abandon this and allow a third-party to handle it for you?
 Given the focus on this area, and the expectations of the customer, there may not be a third option.

 This is definitely a trend to watch for in the coming years.

-4. Sustainability continues to be a focus
+5. Sustainability still a focus

 Sustainability has appeared on lists of supply chain trends before, and it’s likely to appear on them for years to come.
 With COP26 having taken place in Glasgow in 2021 to shed light on climate change issues, this is especially true in 2022.